ibm-cloud-docs/vmwaresolutions/archiref/v2t-patterns/v2t-migration-optional-services.md

 ## Entrust CloudControl
 {: #v2t-optionalservices-cc}

-Entrust CloudControl is available for vCenter Server with NSX-T instances.
+Entrust CloudControl™ is available for vCenter Server with NSX-T instances.

 If a migration is required, review the following information.